 Building in privacy protections from the start is less expensive or time-consuming than trying to retrofit them later.
 Conducting a Privacy Impact Assessment (PIA) when planning or initiating a project allows you to identify how the project may impact an individual’s privacy and how the agency can mitigate those impacts.
 The privacy impacts of using a drone include:

-When an agency collects personal information it must ensure that the collection is for a lawful purpose directly related to a function or activity of the agency and that the collection is necessary to achieve that purpose.5 The means by which personal information is collected must also not be unfair or unlawful.
+When an agency collects personal information it must ensure that the collection is for a lawful purpose directly related to a function or activity of the agency and that the collection is necessary to achieve that purpose.4 The means by which personal information is collected must also not be unfair or unlawful.

-It is imperative that agencies have a clear and specific purpose for which they will use information collected by the drone.
+Agencies must have a clear and specific purpose for which they will use information collected by the drone.
 Unless an agency knows what it intends to do with the personal information it collects, it cannot readily assess or assert its necessity or articulate how it relates to the performance of one of its functions or activities.

 One of the consequences of using drones is that the surveillance can record information incidental to that necessary to fulfil the intended purpose.
 For example, if an agency were to use drones to survey local parks for noxious weeds, it could collect images of any individuals in the park at that time.
 Accordingly, it is important to have a clearly defined purpose for the surveillance and that this purpose is directly related to a function or activity of the agency.